cablegunmaster/esp8266TempProject/README.md

 # esp8266TempProject
-code for my ESP8266 project.
+code for the ESP8266 device for the temperature httpclient.
 The device sends a GET Request every 5 min containing JSON to an API, and for the other time it sleeps.
-And is used for a preview on a website, this repository only covers the ESP8266 part for uploading to the website.

-Replace the given values with your own SSID (home wireless name) + Password = (wireless password). and the given host is the website it should report to.
+- Replace the given values with your own
+- SSID (home wireless name)
+- Password (wireless password).
-Replace the URL with your own api.
+- URL with your own API link. (without the website name)
+- Host contains the website name. ex. website.nl (without http(s)

 ```
 const char* ssid     = "";
 const char* password = "";
+String url = "/api/tempInsert/";
 const char* host = "myapi.nl/api";
-String url = "/api/tempInsert/";
 ```

 ![](ESP8266-DHT11.jpg)